phaupt/atclient/README.md

 # atclient
-MobileID ATClient for Raspberry PI 3
+MobileID ATClient for Raspberry PI 3 (https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/)

+Responds to SIM Toolkit Requests from the Mobile ID application.
+Useful for automated e2e monitoring purpose.

+### Mobile ID

+You will need a Mobile ID ready SIM card (www.mobileid.ch).
+SIM-PIN must be disabled.

-### GSM device
+### Wireless terminal

 This application has been successfully tested on Raspberry PI 3 B+ (raspbian) as well as Windows 10.
-A GSM device from the list below was used.
+A wirelss terminal from the list below was used.
 Baudrate set to default 9600.
-- HCP HIT U8 PHS8 (3G) http://electronicshcp.com/product/hit-u8/
+- HCP HIT U8 PHS8 3G terminal (http://electronicshcp.com/product/hit-u8)
-- HCP HIT U4 (LTE) http://electronicshcp.com/product/hit-u4-lte/
+- HCP HIT U4 LTE terminal (http://electronicshcp.com/product/hit-u4-lte)

 ### Port selection